formermagic/formerbox/docs/cli/preprocess.rst

 Built-in tokenizer modules in the library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-transformer-tokenizer-fast
+byte-level-bpe-tokenizer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Uses the :class:`~formerbox.TransformerTokenizerFast` under the hood to map text samples into a tokenized encoding.
+Uses the :class:`~formerbox.ByteLevelBPETokenizerFast` under the hood to map text samples into a tokenized encoding.

 Required parameters
 ***********************************************************************************************************************

-.. autoclass:: formerbox.TransformerTokenizerModule.Params
+.. autoclass:: formerbox.ByteLevelBPETokenizerModule.Params
     :members:

 Built-in binarizers in the library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-flat-binarizer
+transformer-binarizer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Converts text samples into a tokenized encoding, supports the overflowing batches with stride for long docs processing.